 What are Examples of Violations of the Fair Housing Act?

 Common violations of the Fair Housing Act include refusing to rent or sell homes to someone because of their actual or perceived race, color, national origin, religion, sex, familial status, and disability.
-Other examples of housing discrimination include:
+Other examples of housing bias include:

-• Discriminating against tenants based on their source of income (e.g., Section 8 vouchers)
+• Discriminating against tenants based on their source of income (e.g., Section 8 vouchers).

-• Steering tenants to certain neighborhoods based on their race, color, national origin, or other protected classes
+• Steering tenants to certain neighborhoods based on their race, color, national origin, or other protected classes.

-• Advertising housing opportunities only in publications meant for one particular group of people
+• Advertising housing opportunities only in publications meant for one particular group of people.

-• Charging higher security deposits or rent based on someone’s protected class
+• Charging higher security deposits or rent based on someone’s protected class.

-• Implementing policies that discriminate against families with children
+• Implementing policies that discriminate against families with children.

 How Can North Carolina Landlords Avoid Discrimination Claims?